computerjazz/react-native-draggable-flatlist/README.md

 ## Install

 1. Follow installation instructions for [reanimated](https://github.com/kmagiera/react-native-reanimated) and [react-native-gesture-handler](https://github.com/kmagiera/react-native-gesture-handler).
-RNGH requires you to make changes to `MainActivity.java`.
+RNGH may require you to make changes to `MainActivity.java`.
 Be sure to [follow all Android instructions!](https://docs.swmansion.com/react-native-gesture-handler/docs/#android)
 2. Install this package using `npm` or `yarn`

 with `npm`: